NVIDIA/NeMo-Aligner/docs/user-guide/index.rst

 .. note::

-   * (✓): Indicates the model is verified to work with algorithm.
-Models without this demarcation are expected to work, but have not been formally verified yet.
+   * (✓): Indicates the model is verified to work with the algorithm.
+Models without this demarcation are expected to work but have not been formally verified yet.

 Hardware Requirements
 #####################